 Horne

-The furniture store affectionately known as the Horne dawg (note: literally no one but me calls it that) carries furniture and home decor with that’s ironically sophisticated.
+The furniture store affectionately known as Horne dawg (note: literally no one but me calls it that) carries furniture and home decor that’s ironically sophisticated.

 (Again, there’s nothing ironic about this at all, since nobody actually calls it the Horne dawg.)